 The 'Innovation Hub' designation lies to the north of the 'Village Centre', with direct access from the Dymott Avenue/Tremaine Road intersection.
-The 'Innovation Hub' provides for institutional uses and employment, such as independent research and office uses, with limited retail, service commercial and residential uses.
+The 'Innovation Hub' provides for institutional uses (such as long-term care with complementary uses) and employment (such as independent research and office uses), with limited retail, service commercial and residential uses.
 Development of the 'Innovation Hub' will foster innovation, provide employment opportunities and assist in the creation of economic synergies.